Skip to main content

 3. Verify the Setup

-Once DNS has updated, run the following command.
-A 403 Forbidden response confirms the proxy is correctly pointed at Radar’s CDN but is blocking direct listing, which is expected.
+Once DNS has updated, run the following command in your terminal.
+A 403 Forbidden response is expected and confirms the proxy is working correctly.

 curl -I https://cdn.your-app.com